Federal Reserve Watch: When Is Balance Sheet Reduction Starting?

 So, whereas the size of the Fed's balance sheet has not really changed much at all, excess reserves in the banking system have fallen.

-The reason for this movement has been the large swing in the deposits of the US Treasury department at the Federal Reserve.
-The General Account of the Treasury rose by $36.3 billion in the past banking week, and has risen by $155.6 billion since September 6.
+The reason for this movement has been the large swing in the deposits of the US Treasury Department at the Federal Reserve.
+The General Account of the Treasury rose by $36.3 billion in the past banking week and has risen by $155.6 billion since September 6.

 What is going on here?
 Historically, there doesn't seem to be a special seasonal swing in these deposits to account for the increase.